panu-kangas/run_dashy_run/README.md

 - Made the floor not blink when it returns
 - Fixed a bug in player border update logic
 - Fixed introduction texts to underline that it is indeed interactive
-- Updated dash reset logic - when player successfully hits and enemy with a dash, both the dash and jumping abilities get a reset.
+- Updated dash reset logic - when player successfully hits an enemy with a dash, both the dash and jumping abilities get a reset.
 - Fixed a bug where player would stop on the ground level briefly even when the floor has vanished
 - Made the platforms solid - added bottom, left and right collisions for them
-- Added new obstacle to the game: a wall with a gap.
+- Added a new obstacle to the game: a wall with a gap.
 Player needs to move themselves through the gap in order to survive.
 - Added new enemy type: ShootingEnemy.
+They shoot bullets around them at a steady pace.
 - Added Coin system: player can now collect coins while playing the game.
-Coins are persistant through the game, and can be later used to buy upgrades.
+Coins are persistant through game runs, and can be later used to buy upgrades.
-- Added Upgrade Shop and two new abilities.
-Player can now spend coins on these upgrades that boost Dashy's movement abilities.
+- Added Upgrade Shop and two new upgrades.
+Player can now spend coins on these upgrades to boost Dashy's movement abilities.
+- Balanced the game a loooot!
+Fixed speed and spawn time changes that happen over time, made enemy spawning randomness better, added better logic for new enemy and obstacle type spawning etc.

 ## Prerequisites